phiamo/MopaBootstrapBundle/Resources/doc/4-navbar-generation.md

 ## Navbars have changed!

-If you are upgrading from
+If you are upgrading from using Navbars previously, [check out our further documentation about upgrading.](navbar-upgrade.md)

 ## Activate the extension